brookk16/Nordlander/README.md

 4. Clicking on the link redirects the user to another page, where you must supply a new password (must be supplied twice for authentication)
 5. If successful the user is redirected to another page where this message is displayed: "Your password has been set.
 You may go ahead and log in now." and link to log in.

-- If the link did not work another message will be displayed instead of the password reset from, i,e: "The password reset link was invalid, <br /> possibly because it has already been used.
+- If the link did not work another message will be displayed instead of the password reset from, i.e: "The password reset link was invalid, <br /> possibly because it has already been used.
 Please request a new password reset.""

 </details>